 Measuring hydraulic cleanliness is not straight forward, consequently various standards exist on this subject.
 The two most likely to be encountered in the oil & gas, and process industries are The ISO Cleanliness Code (ISO 4406), and The NAS 1638 cleanliness standard.

-An ntroduction to each of these allowable particle contamination standards is provided below.
+An introduction to each of these allowable particle contamination standards is provided below.

 The ISO Cleanliness Code, ISO 4406

-The ISO Cleanliness Code, ISO 4406, 1987 is the perhaps the most widely used International standard for representing the particle contamination level of industrial fluid power systems.
+The ISO Cleanliness Code, ISO 4406, 1987 is perhaps the most widely used International standard for representing the particle contamination level of industrial fluid power systems.
 Under ISO 4406 cleanliness is classified by a two number code, e.g. 16/13, based on the number of particles greater than 5 µm and 15 µm respectively in a known volume of fluid.
 However some manufacturers have expanded the code to three numbers by the addition of a code number representing the number of particles greater than 2 µm, e.g. 18/16/13.
-Using the table below, we can see a cleanliness rating of 18/16/13 would mean that there were
+Using the ISO particle count table below, we can see that an oil with a cleanliness rating of 18/16/13 would mean that it contained

 1300 - 2500 particles greater than 2 micron in size